tianjialiu/FIRECAM/README.md

 4. Quick Fire Emissions Dataset ([QFEDv2.5r1](https://gmao.gsfc.nasa.gov/research/science_snapshots/global_fire_emissions.php); Darmenov and da Silva, 2013)
 5. Fire Energetics and Emissions Research ([FEERv1.0-G1.2](https://feer.gsfc.nasa.gov/data/emissions/); Ichoku and Ellison, 2014)

 FIRECAM can be accessed through 1) Earth Engine Apps and 2) the Google Earth Engine (GEE) playground.
-While EE Apps faciliates access to FIRECAM for any user (does not require a GEE account), accessing the FIRECAM repository in the GEE playground allows custom exports of timeseries and additional data analysis.
+While EE Apps faciliates access to FIRECAM for any user (does not require a GEE account), accessing the FIRECAM repository in the GEE playground allows rapid exports of timeseries and additional data analysis.
 The latter is also a fallback option if EE Apps is running too slowly.

 ### Ancillary Apps
 * [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for burned area and all available chemical species, partitioned by land use/land cover